x4e/javaception/README.md

 * Class file verification
 * Alternative specs like JDK, JDWP, JVMTI etc

+# Contributing

+Javaception has an official git repository hosted at `https://git.sr.ht/~x4e/javaception` and `git@git.sr.ht:~x4e/javaception`.

+You can edit files in the repository and test them by running `mvn verify` (make sure you have maven and a jdk installed).

+Once you are happy with your changes you can submit them by following the guide here: https://git-send-email.io/.

 # Licensing

-Javaception: A Java Virtual Machine implementation written in Java Copyright (C) 2021  x4e
+Javaception: A Java Virtual Machine implementation written in Java.
+Copyright (C) 2021  x4e

 This program is free software: you can redistribute it and/or modify